Now Reading

 1

 “What do Puerto Ricans have to be proud of anyway?”
 Mr. Heitman asked our seventh-grade class.
 He was mad because he got caught in traffic yesterday because of the Puerto Rican Day Parade.
-“Name one thing?”
+“Name one thing, Conciencia,” he asked me.
+He then asked the same question to everyone else.
 My heart beat fast and my face got hot.
 None of us said anything even though almost all of us were Puerto Rican.
 We all got quiet.
 “That’s what I thought,” Mr. Heitman muttered.
 We were quiet for the rest of the day.
 We didn’t even play with each other during recess.

 Mr. Heitman wrapped Sandra’s long ponytail around his big hands and pulled it real hard just ‘cause Sandra poked her head inside his classroom.
 With tears and snots, Sandra told her teacher, Mrs. Rubenstein, what Mr. Heitman did.
 Mrs. Rubenstein gave Sandra tissues and told her that maybe Mr. Heitman pulled her hair because her hair was so pretty.